michael-basil/michael-basil.github.io/parenting.md

 ### father

-1. Default Overnights: Friday and Saturday
+1. Default: overnights on Friday and Saturday
 1. Summer Break: ten overnights not to conflict with birthdays
 1. Winter Break: overnights split evenly deferring choice of days to Mother
 1. Spring Break: overnights split evenly with choice of days by default
-1. Holiday Overnights: overnights surrounding Labor Day and Memorial Day if desired
+1. Holidays: overnights surrounding Labor Day and Memorial Day if desired

 ## expectations